 The School of Electrical Engineering and Computer Science is located in Stocker Center, a modern facility housing undergraduate, graduate, and research activities.
 The program offers a Bachelor of Science in Electrical Engineering (B.S.E.E.) degree which is accredited by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: 410.347.7700.

 The electrical engineering program offers two curriculum tracks leading to a B.S.E.E. degree.
 The electrical engineering (EE) track is intended for students who want to work in one of the many areas of electrical engineering.
 A computer engineering (CpE) track is available for students who intend to work in the area of computers.
 Students who are undecided as to which area they want to pursue should follow the electrical engineering track until they decide.

-The electrical engineering program has three major objectives for its undergraduate students (Program Educational objectives are statements that describe the expected accomplishments of graduates during the first few years after graduation):
+The electrical engineering program has three major objectives for its undergraduate students (Program Educational objectives are broad statements that describe the career and professional accomplishments that the program is preparing the graduates to achieve):